pydio/pydio-doc-developer-guide/0_introduction/3_examples/1_postman.md

 [:image:0_introduction/postman/new_access_token_settings.png]

-Once your Press **Request Token**, you will be invited to log in with your Credentials on your Cells instance,
+Once you Press **Request Token**, you will be invited to log in with your Credentials on your Cells instance,

 after that you will be redirected on postman with a token.